Membership is $150 per year. Membership can be paid out with two payments of $75. Please see Rule 12 for complete details.

 - If a steer’s horns pull together and the rope comes off, roper will receive a “NO TIME”.
 If the rope stays on one horn from a legal head catch until tie has been completed and examined by the arena judge, the tie will be official.

 - Ropers will be allowed one (1) loop, two (2) attempts, and one (1) flat fall.
 If a roper is out of the average, then one (1) loop and one (1) attempt is all that is allowed.
+If the rope is tight and the steer’s head changes directions, that is considered an attempt.
+A 2nd attempt will be given if the steer does not fall flat.
 The number of attempts may be changed due to weather and/or Arena conditions.